Badakhshan: People

-Badakhshan has a diverse ethnolinguistic and religious community.
-Tajiks and Pamiris are in the majority while a tiny minority of Kyrgyzs and Uzbeks are also found in some villages.
+Badakhshan has a diverse ethnolinguistic and religious community of Badakhshanites.
+Tajiks and Pamiris are in the majority while a very tiny minority of Kyrgyzs, Uzbeks, Hazaras are also found in some villages.
 There are also groups of speakers of several Pamir languages of the Eastern Iranian language group.
 During the 20th century within Gorno-Badakhshan Autonomous Region in Tajikistan, the speakers of Pamir languages formed their own separate ethnic identity as Pamiris.
 The Pamiri people were not officially recognized as a separate ethnic group in Tajikistan, but Tajikistan Pamiri movements and associations have been formed.
-The main religions of Badakhshan are Ismaili Islam and Sunni Islam.
+The main religions of Badakhshan are Ismaili Islam and Sunni Islam; Nasir Khusraw propagated Ismailism there in 11th century.
 The people of this province have a rich cultural heritage and they have preserved unique ancient forms of music, poetry, and dance.
-Nasir Khusraw propagated Ismailism.